MilianAlba/DMML2_CA/README.md

 InceptionResNet - Adagrad
 MobileNet -Adam
 MobileNet -Adagrad
-Best results from each have been made it to the modelling phase, IndoorModelbuit
+Best results from each have made it to the modelling phase, IndoorModelbuit
 OutdoorModelbuit
 CombineModelbuilt